 OVERVIEW: The Dr. Miriam and Sheldon G. Adelson Medical Research Foundation focuses its scientific research grants on basic and clinical research into life-threatening illnesses.

-IP TAKE: Grantseekers should be aware that this funder does not award a large number of grants each year, usually fewer than 20.
-Those seeking funding should expect a decent amount of competition, here.
+IP TAKE: This funder does not award many grants each year, usually fewer than 20.
+Those seeking funding should expect competition.

-Grants are typically awarded to large universities and medical research centers such as Harvard Medical School and Dana-Farber Cancer Institute.
+Grants typically support large universities and medical research centers such as Harvard Medical School and Dana-Farber Cancer Institute.
 Amounts are often substantial, ranging from around $200,000 to upwards of $2 million.
 Awards are made for periods of one year and are renewable based on progress.

 AMRF accepts unsolicited inquiries from researchers and investigators interested in joining the AMRF program as collaborating scientists.
 Submissions are accepted on a rolling basis throughout the year.